ubirch/ubirch-testkit/README.md

 ```
 ...to your config file and replacing `<WIFI_SSID>` with your SSID and `<WIFI_PASSWORD>` with your password.

-Per default, the device will write an error log to a file.
+The device will write an error log to a file.
 If a SD card is present, the device will create
  a `log.txt`-file on the card and write the log to it.
 If there is no SD card, the device will store the
  log-file to the Pycom's flash memory.
 You can read it by downloading the project files from your board's
  flash memory using the Pymakr `DOWNLOAD` button.